It is important to think about emotions that might be motivating challenging behaviour. Is the person angry, scared or worried?

 If you think about what you might do in a situation when you are anxious, it is likely that you might bite your fingernails, pace around or become irritable.
 If you find yourself in an anxiety provoking situation, you may even remove yourself from this situation or avoid it when faced with the situation again.
-By thinking about how we might respond in such situations, we can start to understand a little bit about why certain anxiety provoking situations may result in an increase in challenging behaviour in people who have more limited language and communication skills.
-For people with more limited language and communication skills, engaging in challenging behaviour may be a way to either remove themselves from the anxiety provoking situation or to get away from anxiety provoking stimulus.
+By thinking about how we might respond in such situations, we can start to understand a little bit about why certain anxiety provoking situations may result in an increase in behaviours that challenge in people who have more limited language and communication skills.
+For people with more limited language and communication skills, engaging in behaviours that challenge may be a way to either remove themselves from the anxiety provoking situation or to get away from anxiety provoking stimulus.

-How to manage challenging behaviour related to anxiety
+How to manage behaviours that challenge related to anxiety

 - Ensure that the person is given plenty of warning for changes in routine.
 Repeat the information in case people forget.